 Breaking into supply chain consulting…

-- Equip yourself with required technical and consulting skills
+- Learn the technical and consulting skills needed for your niche.

-- Get a supply chain certification.
-This will enhance your credibility.
+- Become certified.
+Getting a supply chain certification enhances your credibility.

 Rodney AppleRodney AppleRodney Apple is the Founder & Managing Partner of SCM Talent Group and is also an APICS Career Coach.
 He has been in the supply chain recruitment industry since 2001.